-Calculating customer lifetime value tells you how much money a customer is worth to your business.
-To effectively advertise and grow your revenue over time, you'll want to know your customer lifetime value and then improve it over time.
+Calculating customer lifetime value tells you how much money a customer can generate for your business.
+To effectively advertise and grow your revenue over time, you’ll want to know your customer lifetime value and then improve it over time.

 Warning!
 I have good news and I have bad news about this post.
 The bad news is that this article has a decent amount of math.
 Boo.
 I know.
 Math isn’t sexy for most people.
 You know what is sexy?